 I also love that Easil is intuitive in that you just have to click on your image or text and the exact tool kit or “Action Bar” you need pops up in the dashboard area.
 It’s slick!

 For many reasons, I really struggle with how to compare Easil to Canva as I think it is closer to designer tools from Adobe than a DIY Design tool … Easil is kind of doing its own thing which is refreshing.
 It’s definitely one of the best Canva alternatives available to us right now.
+Many members of my community actually use both of these awesome tools.

 Here’s how the pricing and features work: